dataiku/dss-visual-edit/docs/get-started.md

 # Correcting Source Data | Plugin: Visual Edit | Dataiku

+This guide is structured as follows:

+* Use case description
+* Preliminary steps
+* Create a Visual Edit webapp
+* Use edits in the Flow

 ## Use case description

 There are two main types of use cases for the plugin's Visual Webapp: